PRIDE-Archive/pridepy/paper/paper.md

 # Acknowledgments

 We would like to thank the PRIDE Archive team and contributors to this project for their invaluable input and feedback.
-The work is supported by core funding from the European Molecular Biology Laboratory (EMBL) and the Wellcome Trust [grant numbers 208391/Z/17/Z and 223745/Z/21/Z], and the BBSRC grant ‘DIA-Exchange’ [BB/X001911/1].
+The work is supported by core funding from the European Molecular Biology Laboratory (EMBL) and the Wellcome Trust [grant numbers 208391/Z/17/Z and 223745/Z/21/Z], and the BBSRC grant ‘DIA-Exchange’ [BB/X001911/1] and ‘3D-Proteomics’ [BB/V018779/1].
 Thanks to Enrique Audain, Jonas Scheid, J. Sebastian Paez, and Dai Chengxin for their contributions to the benchmarking study.

 # References